Yohrz/python-assesment-daniel99estrada/README.md

 print("")
 print("")

-print("--~Welcome!
-In order to continue, please enter your username, password, and UID that you created.~--") user2=input("Username:") if(user2=="Genesis"):
+print("--Welcome!
+In order to continue, please enter your username, password, and UID that you created.--") user2=input("Username:") if(user2=="Genesis"):
     print("Identification 1/2")